 Hibiscus has a fruity, tart flavor and a bright red color.
 The sugar in this tea recipe helps balance out the tartness of the flowers, but it can be left out or reduced if desired.
 Additional flavorings can easily be added to this recipe if you like.

 When cooking with dried flowers, especially hibiscus, remember that it will stain.
-It will stain clothes, countertops, containers, etc. Keep this in mind when you are planning to make the tea.
+It will stain clothes, countertops, containers, and more bright red if you're not careful.
+Keep this in mind when you are planning to make hibiscus tea.

 - 1 cup sugar (granulated, add more or less for taste)

 - 8 cups water (cold)

 Gather the ingredients.